What is your cancellation/deposit policy?

 Do we need a car?

 Yes!
-Our property does not include or provide transportation and there is no shuttle service to and from the park entrance and almost all tour providers do not pick up at our property.
+Our property does not include or provide transportation and there is no shuttle service to and from entrance to Denali National Park.
 We highly recommend renting a car in Anchorage for the best price, however, if you are coming in on the train there is a local car company called Keys to Denali that provides curbside pick-up for the train depot.
 There is a NO reliable taxis or other ride shares (UBER/LYFT) available in our remote area.

 How far can I drive my own vehicle into Denali National Park?

 You can drive your vehicle the first 15 miles of the National Park to Savage River.
 To really experience Denali, we highly encourage a bus tour to see more of the park.

 How long is the park road?

 *The park road is under construction and open to mile 42.
 We recommend the East Fork Transit Bus*